 A new responsive design

 I just launched a new website that is my first venture into responsive web design.
-In a nutshell, visit this site responsive web design involves designing and coding a site to adjust itself to the size of the screen it’s being viewed on.
-To put it another way, viagra it’s responding to the ever-changing and diverse spectrum of screen sizes and resolutions that web designers have to take into account when creating a website.
+In a nutshell, responsive web design involves designing and coding a site to adjust itself to the size of the screen it’s being viewed on.
+To put it another way, it’s responding to the ever-changing and diverse spectrum of screen sizes and resolutions that web designers have to take into account when creating a website.
 So, if you have a giant monitor, an iPad or a mobile phone, the site will look and act appropriately.

 The site I just finished is for a KU project called CRL Learns, a lecture series that centers around cutting edge educational research and technology.
 It features a flexible grid that’s all based on the screen width and switches between 1, 2 and 3 column layouts.